Kalisz Wins 400 IM In Record-Setting Fashion

 USA Swimming’s Mark Schubert used those words when he announced that Bauerle had been chosen as the head coach of the United States’ women’s swimming team for the 2008 Olympics in Beijing, China.
 For Bauerle, the Olympic appointment became the crowning moment of his career.

-Bauerle has had unparalleled success in and out of the pool at Georgia, highlighted by five team national championships with the Lady Bulldogs.
+Bauerle has had unparalleled success in and out of the pool at Georgia, highlighted by seven team national championships with the Lady Bulldogs.
 Under Bauerle’s watch, individual national and Southeastern Conference champions, All-Americans, record-setters, Academic All-Americans and NCAA Postgraduate Scholarship recipients have become the norm.

 In 2012, 13 swimmers (representing eight nations) with ties to the Georgia program competed in the Olympics, highlighted by Schmitt’s five medals, including three golds, and Shannon Vreeland’s gold medal.
-Away from the pool, Wendy Trott continued Georgia's stellar academic success as she was chosen as the SEC Scholar-Athlete of the Year and earned an NCAA Postgraduate Scholarship.

 At the 2008 Olympics, the United States women, under Bauerle’s watch, earned a total of 14 medals (two golds, seven silvers, five bronze), the most of any nation.
 Two of his pupils, Kara Lynn Joyce and Schmitt, were included in the medals haul as Joyce won two silvers and Schmitt secured a bronze.
 Bauerle’s handiwork was on display as 12 athletes and coaches from his Georgia program joined him in Beijing.